Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 ) external view returns (uint32);

 /**
- * @notice Whether the reference timestamp has been updated for a given operatorSet
+ * @notice Whether the operator table has been updated for a given reference timestamp
  * @param operatorSet The operatorSet to check
  * @param referenceTimestamp The reference timestamp to check
- * @return Whether the reference timestamp has been updated */ function isReferenceTimestampSet(
+ * @return Whether the reference timestamp has been updated
+ * @dev The reference timestamp is set when the operator table is updated */ function isReferenceTimestampSet(
     OperatorSet memory operatorSet,